JoshuaTuttobene/ME405-Term-Project/README.md

 The program calculates a thermal centroid from a processed image, aims the gun at that centroid with a PD controller, and then pulls the trigger once locked onto the target.

-In depth documentation can be found here: INSERT DOXYGEN MAIN PAGE LINK
+In depth documentation can be found here: https://joshuatuttobene.github.io/ME405-Term-Project/

 Task Diagram: